Carol Weld: Later life

 In 1940-42 Carol Weld worked for the British-American Ambulance Corps.
 Additionally, she organized and served as corps chairman for the West Coast Committee for the American Volunteer Ambulance Corps in France (at 9710 and 11716 Santa Monica Boulevard, Los Angeles).
-From 1943-48 she was a press representative for RKO Radio.
+From 1943-48, Weld was a press representative for RKO Radio.
 In 1951, with a colleague, Dickson Hartwell, Carol Weld wrote an admiring article about Taborian Hospital in Mound Bayou, Mississippi.
 When the hospital opened in 1942, African-American patients in the Delta could, for the first time, walk through the front door of a medical facility rather than through the side entrance marked "colored."
 Until 1967 the Taborian Hospital and its fraternal rival in Mound Bayou, the Friendship Clinic, which had been founded in 1948, provided medical services to thousands of Mississippi African-Americans.
-In 1954 Weld worked as the editor for the New Smyrna Times in New Smyrna, Florida.
+In 1954, Weld worked as the editor for the New Smyrna Times in New Smyrna, Florida.

 Weld retired to Florida (1512 Glencoe Road, Winter Park) and worked as a freelance writer.
 She died in Miami after a long illness.